apioo/typeapi/README.md

 For more information please visit our website at: https://typeapi.org/

-The TypeAPI specification is developed at the [TypeHub platform](https://app.typehub.cloud/d/typehub/typeapi) which is a collaborative platform to design TypeSchema and TypeAPI specifications.
+The TypeAPI meta specification which describes the specification itself is located at `./specification/typeapi.json`.
+We automatically push the specification to the [TypeHub platform](https://app.typehub.cloud/d/typehub/typeapi) where you can see also a rendered version of the specification and download the auto generated models.